nextpyp/pyp/docs/tutorials/surface_milo.rst

         - Enable ``Enable Compilation``

-      After we run the block, we can see that we initially have 4937 patches.
+      After we run the block, we can see that we initially have 4,937 patches.

     .. md-tab-item:: Evaluation

       * Click on ``MiLoPYP Model`` (output of the **first** :bdg-secondary:`MiLoPYP (train)` block) and select :bdg-primary:`MiLoPYP (eval)`

-      * On the **Pattern Mining** tab:
+      * On the **Pattern mining** tab:

         - Set ``Trained model (*.pth)`` to the location of the model you want to evaluate